 The New Standard for Bringing Business and Data Science Closer Together

-Beyond detailing more of the technical steps of data science, the Data Science Life Cycle provides a framework for how to think about sustainable solutions.
+Beyond detailing more of the technical steps of data science, the Data Science Life Cycle provides a quality framework for how to think about sustainable solutions.
 Rather than considering “deployment” as an end to any project, we’re suggesting that a successful data science project, truly, has no end.

 Once your machine learning model is no longer in use, for example, the insight from that data has ideally affected how a business user makes their decisions.
 And their more-informed feedback affects the next problem.
 And the next.
 Eventually, the data science solutions are based on a combination of business expertise and data science methodologies.
 This makes business users happier, data scientists more efficient, and the organization more effective in acting on facts.